harnoldt/demo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+It includes the demos of the book [Angular](https://www.amazon.de/Angular-Praxisbuch-Grundlagen-Best-Practices/dp/3960090269) written by Manfred Steyer & Daniel Schwab

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.